-- 4.6.1 The Council will ensure that the manager_officer with lead responsibility for operational delivery is appropriately qualified, holding one of the following as a minimum: - Level 4 VRQ in Electrical Safety Management (or equivalent); - A minimum of a level 4 qualification in a related subject such as Level 4 VRQ Diploma in Asset and Building Management Compliance. - 4.6.2 Where the appropriate qualification has not yet been obtained, the Council will seek assistance from a relevant external consultant, until the Council employee(s) has obtained the qualification(s).
-The most appropriate qualification will be obtained within 12 months of the approval of this policy, or within 12 months of the start of employment for any new operational leads, where the employee does not already hold it. - 4.6.3 The Council will ensure that the manager with lead responsibility for operational delivery maintains/gains Approved Electrical Contractor Accreditation with the National Inspection Council for Electrical Inspection Contracting (NICEIC) or equivalent for all areas of electrical inspection, testing, installation and repair works that they undertake. - 4.6.34 The operational team with responsibility for delivery will check the relevant accreditations for the work that contractors and operatives are carrying out.
+- 4.6.1 The Council will ensure that the officer with lead responsibility for operational delivery is appropriately qualified, holding one of the following as a minimum: - Level 4 VRQ in Electrical Safety Management (or equivalent); - A minimum of a level 4 qualification in a related subject such as Level 4 VRQ Diploma in Asset and Building Management Compliance. - 4.6.2 Where the appropriate qualification has not yet been obtained, the Council will seek assistance from a relevant external consultant, until the Council employee(s) has obtained the qualification(s).

+4.6.3 The operational team with responsibility for delivery will check the relevant accreditations for the work that contractors and operatives are carrying out.
 These checks will be undertaken on an annual basis and evidenced appropriately.